RaidenCorporation/Klip/README.md

 # Platform Availability
-Klip™ is currently only available as an APK for Android.
-It is soon coming to Windows.
+Klip™ is only available as an APK for Android.